Rescued by Ruby: Production

-On February 2021, it was announced that Grant Gustin would star in the film.
+In February 2021, it was announced that Grant Gustin would star in the film.

 Release

-The film was released on Netflix on March 17.
+The film was released on Netflix on March 17, 2022.

 Reception

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 100% based on 5 reviews, with an average rating of 6.9/10.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 88% based on 8 reviews, with an average rating of 6.9/10.

-On the week from 21 to 28 of March, the film had 311 million viewing minutes, ranking fourth on Nielsen’s top movie chart of that week, and on Netflix's Top 10 English-language films, it placed second.
+On the week from 21 to 28 of March, the film had 311 million viewing minutes, ranking fourth on Nielsen's top movie chart of that week, and on Netflix's Top 10 English-language films, it placed second.